nus-cs2113-AY2425S1/ip/docs/README.md

 ## Notes
 1. The commands are case-insensitive
    e.g. `LiSt` is equivalent to `list`
-2. For commands that do not take in description inputs, these portion of the input will be ignored
-  e.g. `List me` will only be treated as `list`
+2. Extraneous parameters for commands that do not take in parameters will be ignored e.g. `List me` will only be treated as `list`
 3. Tasks will be saved upon `bye` command but will not be saved if the program is closed arubptly
 4. Please conform to the command syntax for the program to work as expected and have fun using it!